idexus/Sharp.UI/doc/gradients.md

 # Gradients

-An example of a linear gradient brush
+An example of the linear gradient brush

 ```cs
 new Border